CrabPulsar/Jawesome-Street-Shark-JS-Discord-Bot/README.md

 # Jawesome-Street-Shark-JS-Discord-Bot
 A Discord JavaScript Bot
 Hello, my name is CrabPulsar.
 I created this bot as a hobby and figured that I would share it with anyone who wanted it.
 Since I created it as a hobby please do not take it too seriously.
-I have copied a lot of code from different palces and tried to make a general-purpose bot capable of performing some fun and hopefully unique commands.
+I have copied a lot of code from different places and tried to make a general-purpose bot capable of performing some fun and hopefully unique commands.
 I hope that you enjoy using my bot or just simply taking a look at how it works.

 If you want to contact me send me a dm through discord.
 My username is CrabPulsar#2176.